-If you are like most homeowners, you don't think about your home’s fascia or perhaps don’t even know what they are.
+If you are like most homeowners, you don’t think about your home’s fascia or perhaps don’t even know what they are.
 But with temperatures rising and storm season upon us, you might notice something wrong with the boards that your gutter is attached to.
-That board is fascia and it plays an important role for your home and is easily affected by mother nature if not installed correctly or maintained.
+That board is a fascia board and it plays an important role for your home and is easily affected by mother nature if not installed correctly or maintained.

 That’s why responsible homeowners should familiarize themselves with what type of fascia board is used for their house, common problems, and DIY solutions, and if needed and when to call the professionals at All Around Roofing, Siding & Gutters

 Essentially, fascia is the trim to the framing of the roof structure and is sometimes referred to as sub-fascia.
 Typically, fascia is a 1x board that runs along the entire perimeter around the roof.
 They are protected from the elements by paint or wrapped in metal.

 The primary role of the fascia, working with the soffit, is to close off the opening between the siding and roof framing.
 They are attached to the truss or rafter system and contribute to the aesthetic curb appeal of your home’s exterior look.
 It creates a smooth, even appearance along your roof’s edge.
 Lastly, your gutter uses the fascia board to fasten into.

 DIFFERENT TYPES OF FASCIA BOARD MATERIAL